iamchriswick/Twilio-SMS-PHP-AJAX-Quickstart/README.md

 #####Via ZIP file:#####
 [Click here to download the source (.zip)](https://github.com/iamchriswick/Twilio-SMS-PHP-AJAX-Quickstart/archive/master.zip) which includes all dependencies.

-Once you download the library, you're good to Step 5!
+Once you download the library, go to Step 5!

 ###Manual###
 ####Step 1: Chrome Logger####